Britannica.com

 Britannica.com is the domain name of the main website of Encyclopædia Britannica, which provides partial free access to the paid online edition of the encyclopaedia, titled Encyclopaedia Britannica.
 The paid edition is known as Britannica Academic, previously Britannica Online.
+It is published by Encyclopædia Britannica, Inc., which is based in Chicago, Illinois.

-Content
+Content and features

-As of 2025, Britannica.com had over 130,000 different entires covering a wide variety of topics, with a search bar allowing navigation to specific entries.
+As of 2025, Britannica.com had over 130,000 different entries covering a wide variety of topics.
+As of 2011, these articles have edit histories, providing a summary of information such as when the article was created, who has edited it, and when the article was last updated.
+The bottom of entries includes links to external websites.
+It includes search bar allowing navigation to specific entries.

+The site has a rotating selection of articles prominently featured on the main page that are changed on a regular basis.
+As of 2011, it also includes access to multimedia including tens of thousands of images as well as thousands of videos, animations and audio clips.
+The website also includes a selection of online games.'
 In 2000, in addition to the main encyclopedia text, Britannica.com was reported to include "current news, an internet guide that ranks Websites, the Merriam-Webster Dictionary and additional tools".